iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 2 reviews"/>
 </p>

+> App was useful for a couple of months but it hasn't had available providers for months now.
+I scheduled an appt with a doctor a month in advance and was cancelled with no notice the day of.
+Useless and demeaning.<br> :date: __2021-02-05 05:16:50__

 > In theory it seems good I'm having a difficult time finding any doctors.
 Very little appointment??<br> :date: __2021-01-22 05:10:08__

 > Haven't used much yet.
 Can't see the option for answers down below.<br> :date: __2021-01-19 03:30:10__